waku-org/docs.waku.org/docs/guides/nwaku/configure-nwaku.md

 This example describes configuring a domain name that resolves to your node's IP address and is unrelated to [DNS Discovery](/learn/concepts/dns-discovery).
 :::

-## Configure Store Protocol and Message Store
+## Configure store protocol and message store

 To enable message caching and serve them to network peers, enable the [Store protocol](/learn/concepts/protocols#store) using the following configuration options: